How safe are the residence halls and apartments?

 - Halls are located close to classroom buildings as well as near libraries, shopping and recreational areas.

 - There are many opportunities to meet new people and get involved while living in the halls.
-Residents are able to participate in social, educational, cultural and recreational opportunities, and participate in student government organizations.
-For more information on hall programs and involvement opportunities visit Hall Programs.
+Residents are able to participate in social, educational, cultural and recreational opportunities.
 Student employment opportunities are also available.

 - Residents will benefit from the services, skills and time of a committed staff in the halls.
 Both full-time, professional staff members (some of which live within the hall) and a student staff are available for advice or referrals on just about any topic from personal matters to career decisions.
 For more information on staff in the halls, visit HRL Staff.